 Here’s the link to sign up.

-The essence of Tracker is a dashboard that shows whether your content is successful (generating media mentions, traffic, shares on social media, goal conversions), or unsuccessful (nothing happens).
+The essence of Tracker is a dashboard that shows whether your content is successful (generating media mentions, traffic, shares on social media, conversions), or unsuccessful (nothing happens).

 Tracker adds accountability to the process of content creation.
 You should expect good things to happen when your company produces great content, and Tracker is a dashboard that enforces that accountability.